haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 #### Analysis scenario 2a: visualising the scores and their components

+By setting `postprocess=true` in the config files, interactive plots have been automatically generated in the _analysis_ directory of the run.
-We have precalculated a number of interactive plots to visualise the scores and their components versus ranks and model quality.
+These are useful to visualise the scores and their components versus ranks and model quality.

 <a class="prompt prompt-info">
 Examine the plots (remember here that higher DockQ values and lower i-RMSD values correspond to better models)